 - For a complete list of everything you need to do to graduate with a COMM degree, please see the SFSU Bulletin or check out out handy roadmap for COMM majors.
 We also have great advising resources on the web.

 - Students with catalog rights prior to 2018-19 should consult earlier versions of the SFSU Bulletin.

 To monitor your own progress toward meeting graduation requirements, log in to the SFSU Gateway and view your Degree Progress Report (DPR).
 The DPR shows which General Education, the major and other graduation requirements you have already met, which requirements you are in progress to meet with courses this semester, and the requirements you have yet to complete.

 If you are thinking about your future after graduation, try these two links:

-- To learn more about graduate study in COMM, visit the graduate studies page.
+- Learn more about graduate study in COMM, visit the graduate studies page.

-- To learn more about career opportunities for Communication Studies majors.
+- Learn more about career opportunities for Communication Studies majors.